Kashan

-Timcheh-e Amin o Dowleh, Kashan Bazaar (19th century).
+Timcheh-ye Amin od-Dowleh, Kashan Bazaar (19th century).
 Persian architects used these structures to naturally decrease temperatures, regulate sunlight, and ventilate the interior spaces during the daytime.

 Amin-o-Dowleh, Persian royal envoy to the court of Napoleon III.

-Kashan (کاشان; /fa/) (Note: Also romanized as Kâšân and Kāshān; also known as Cassan and Qashan) is a city in the Central District of Kashan County, in the northern part of Isfahan province, Iran, serving as capital of both the county and the district.
-Kashan is one of the oldest cities in Iran and is one of the oldest continuously inhabited cities in the World.
+Kashan (کاشان; /fa/) (Note: Also romanized as Kāšān and Kāshān; also known as Cassan and Qashan) is a city in the Central District of Kashan County, in the northern part of Isfahan province, Iran, serving as capital of both the county and the district.
+Kashan is one of the oldest cities in Iran and is one of the oldest continuously inhabited cities in the world.

 History

 Earliest evidence of human presence around Kashan date back to Paleolithic period that have been found at Neyasar, Kaftar Khoun and Sefid-Ab.
 The Tepe Sialk, linked to the Zayandeh River Culture, dates back to around the 6th millennium BC.
 Middle Paleolithic stone tools were discovered at travertine spring of Niasar and the travertine of Kaftar Khoun.
 Upper Paleolithic groups were living around Sefid-Ab spring at SW of Kashan.

-It is uncertain as to when what is now Kashan established.By some accounts, although not all, Kashan was the origin of the three wise men who followed the star that guided them to Bethlehem to witness the nativity of Jesus, as recounted in the Bible.
+It is uncertain as to when what is now Kashan was established.
+By some accounts, although not all, Kashan was the origin of the three wise men who followed the star that guided them to Bethlehem to witness the nativity of Jesus, as recounted in the Bible.
 For example, medieval traveler Friar Odoric of Pordenone related this story in 1330 after having visited there.

 According to a legend dating from the Safavid era, Abu Lu'lu'a, the Persian skilled craftsman who was enslaved by the Islamic conquerors and who eventually assassinated the caliph Umar ibn al-Khattab in 644, fled to Kashan after the assassination.
 The shrine that was built over his supposed tomb is one of Kashan's landmarks (see gallery below).

-During the rule of Timurid Empire, Kashan was patronized by Ulugh Beg, grandson of Timur.
-After the era of Timurid rulers, Kashan then came simultaneously under the rule of Qara Qoyunlu, and then Aq Qoyunlu.
-Kashan was also a leisure vacation spot for Safavid kings.
+During the Timurid era, Kashan was patronized by Ulugh Beg, grandson of Timur.
+Thereafter, Kashan successively came under the rule of the Qara Qoyunlu, and then the Aq Qoyunlu.
+Kashan was also a leisure vacation spot for the Safavid shahs.

-The earthquake of 1778 leveled the city of Kashan and all the edifices of Shah Abbas Safavi, leaving 8000 casualties.
-But the city started afresh.
+The earthquake of 1778 leveled the city of Kashan and all the edifices of Abbas the Great, leaving 8000 casualties.
+However, the city was rebuilt.

 This city is also known as Dar al-Mominin.